VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 ## Definitions

-**Contributor License Agreement—CLA**: Agreement between a contributor and the legal entity overseeing an open-source project, permitting a contribution to the project’s intellectual property.

-**Contributor**: Person contributing to an open-source project.

 **Contribution**: Any change in code, documentation, configuration files, plans or any other files of an open-source project, to be included in the project concerned.